skilled-reflection/skilled-reflection.github.io/c13-revisions.md

 Comprehension is involuntary.
 You cannot help but recognize meaning if you see or hear language.
-This likely means that
+This means that
 your involuntary response
 to this section title
-was something like,
+was likely similar to
 "Easier said than done."

 Sometimes real meaning requires voluntary thought.